Muschamp Rd

 Do as I say, not as I do.
 Learn from the mistakes of others.
 It is much less painful than making the same mistakes yourself.

-Like Mark and almost 8.5% of North America I’m currently unemployed.
+Like Mark and almost 8.5% of North America at the time, I was unemployed.
 I look at many, many job postings on a daily basis.
 I’m selective but I also apply to positions for which I may be overqualified in some way, because I want to work.
 Today I applied to one particular job which was posted on Twitter.
 A few hours later I got a reply from one of the founders of the company, saying that they would talk to their office manager to arrange a time to discuss the opportunity next week.

 Usually applying for a job online it doesn’t work like that.
 Usually you have to navigate a complicated corporate job site, which may not even let you write a cover letter, then if you’re lucky you might hear back from the firm in the form of generic rejection email.
 Usually you hear nothing, but you just have to get up the next morning and look for another job for which you may be “a good fit” even if you are perhaps a bit overqualified.